sunpy/sunpy/doc/source/sunpy/guide/acquiring_data/vso.rst

     >>> help(vso.attrs) # doctest:+SKIP

-Note that due to quirks at the VSO, we do not recommend that the extent object ``vso.attrs.Extent`` be in your query.
+Note that due to a current bug in the VSO, we do not recommend that the extent object ``vso.attrs.Extent`` be in your query.
 Instead, we recommend that any extent filtering you need to do be done on the queries made without setting a value to the ``vso.attrs.Extent`` object.